juyaolongpaul/harmonic_analysis/README.md

 ### Usage Example
 * Use DNN with 3 layers and 300 nodes each layer; 12-d pitch class, 3-d meter and the sign of real/fake attacks as input features, output as 12-d pitch class vector indicating which pitch class is NCT.
 Use a contextual window size of 1 and the annotation of maximally melodic and predict the results and output into musicXML file: `python main.py -l 3 -n 300 -m 'DNN' -w 1 -o 'NCT_pitch_class' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 0`.
 * Use BLSTM with the same configuration above.
 Only one thing to change is that the window size needs to be set as 0, and the timestep needs to be specified: `python main.py -l 3 -n 300 -m 'BLSTM' -w 0 -o 'NCT_pitch_class' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 2`
-* Use DNN with the same configuration, but conduct harmonic analysis directly by skipping the identification of NCTs: 'python main.py -l 3 -n 300 -m 'DNN' -w 1 -o 'CL' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 0'
+* Use DNN with the same configuration, but conduct harmonic analysis directly by skipping the identification of NCTs: `python main.py -l 3 -n 300 -m 'DNN' -w 1 -o 'CL' -p 'pitch_class' -i '3meter_NewOnset -pre 'Y' -time 0`
 ## Example of the Model's Architecture
 For input and output encoding, I use the one-hot encoding method.
 The example uses 12-d pitch class, 2 meter features to indicate the current slice (highlighted in the solid line) being on/off beat and the window size 1 to add the previous slice and the following slice (highlighted in the dashed line) as context, along with 12-d pitch class for output indicating which pitch classes are NCTs, the resulting model's architecture looks like this:
 ![image](https://user-images.githubusercontent.com/9313094/50612164-081daa80-0ea7-11e9-85d1-b46246f7ae5f.png)